Half Pound Cookies are a full half pound chocolate chip cookie recipe! These are a perfect special treat to share, or a great bake sale cookie!

 Or eat an entire one by yourself.
 I am not ashamed.

+These, like any chocolate chip cookie recipe, are fun to mix up the types of chocolate you use.
 I used a combo of chocolate chips and chopped chocolate.
-Larger cookies can really hold up to larger chunks of chocolate, so this is the perfect recipe to use chocolate chunks or chopped semi-sweet chocolate!
+Larger cookies can really hold up to larger chunks of chocolate, so this is the perfect cookie recipe to use chocolate chunks or chopped semi-sweet chocolate!

 Next, weigh your dough.
 I know this is annoying, but if you actually want half-pound cookies you need to weigh them.

-I balled the dough up to bake them.
+I balled the chocolate chip cookie dough up to bake them.
 I didn’t really “roll” them per se, I just kind of formed them into a ball.
 You don’t want them packed too tightly that they don’t spread at all.
 Does that even make sense?

-And then place them on your baking sheet.
+Place the chocolate chip cookie dough onto your baking sheet, but give them enough space to spread.
 I could only fit 4 on my large baking sheet…

-And then you bake them until the bottoms are golden and the tops are no longer glossy…but you do not want to over bake these.
+And then you bake the half pound cookies until the bottoms are golden and the tops are no longer glossy…but you do not want to over bake these.
 If anything underbake!

-Allow them to cool on your baking sheet for a good 4-5 minutes and then transfer them to a wire rack to cool completely.
+Allow the chocolate chip cookies to cool on your baking sheet for a good 4-5 minutes and then transfer them to a wire rack to cool completely.

-These are so fun.
+These half pound cookies so fun.
 When my kids came home and saw them, their eyes lit up!

 The recipe only make 6 cookies, but I’m telling you, they are worth every last calorie…especially when they’re warm!